-Since the first quarter of 2011, across our North American Limited-Service Lodging segment we added 75 properties (9,249 rooms) and 14 properties (1,579 rooms) left the system.
+Since the second quarter of 2011, across our North American Limited-Service Lodging segment we added 66 properties (8,010 rooms) and 12 properties (1,479 rooms) left the system.
 The majority of the properties that left the system were older Residence Inn and Fairfield Inn properties.
+In addition, in the 2012 second quarter, we completed the sale of our ExecuStay corporate housing business.
+The revenues, results of operations, assets, and liabilities of our ExecuStay business were not material to the Company's financial position, results of operations or cash flows for any of the periods presented.

-In the first quarter of 2012, RevPAR for comparable company-operated North American Limited-Service properties increased by 4.5 percent to \$74.71, occupancy for these properties increased by 0.8 percentage points to 65.4 percent, and average daily rates increased by 3.2 percent to \$114.18.
+Twelve Weeks.
+In the second quarter of 2012, RevPAR for comparable company-operated North American Limited-Service properties increased by 5.8 percent to \$86.78, occupancy for these properties increased by 0.6 percentage points to 74.0 percent, and average daily rates increased by 4.8 percent to \$117.29.

-The \$12 million increase in segment results, compared to the first quarter of 2011, primarily reflected \$7 million of higher franchise and base management fees, \$2 million of higher owned, leased, corporate housing, and other revenue net of direct expenses, and \$2 million of decreased joint venture equity losses.
-Higher franchise and base management fees primarily reflected higher RevPAR and, to a lesser extent, new unit growth and the favorable effect of property renovations.
-The \$2 million increase in owned, leased, corporate housing, and other revenue net of direct expenses primarily reflected stronger results driven by higher RevPAR and property-level margins, and the \$2 million decrease in joint venture equity losses primarily reflected increased earnings associated with one joint venture due to stronger property-level performance.
+The \$8 million increase in segment results, compared to the second quarter of 2011, primarily reflected \$9 million of higher franchise and base management fees and \$2 million of higher owned, leased, corporate housing, and other revenue net of direct expenses, partially offset by \$1 million of higher general, administrative, and other expenses.
+Higher franchise and base management fees primarily reflected higher RevPAR due to increased demand, some of which is attributable to the favorable effect of property renovations, and, to a lesser extent, new unit growth.
+The \$2 million increase in owned, leased, corporate housing, and other revenue net of direct expenses primarily reflected stronger leased property results driven by higher property-level revenue and margins.